shellbro/dockerfile-dropbox/README.md

 $ docker stop dropbox && docker rm dropbox && docker pull shellbro/dropbox
 ```

-and start your container from the new image like in the `Quick start` sections.
+and start your container from the new image like in the `Quick start` section.